kcarta/kcarta.github.io-temp/_posts/2020-10-27-under-pressure.md

 5 and 6 are non-essentials.

-During a big stress spike, like the one I've been under for the past couple months, I try to set the line somewhere around 3/4, and I'll then drop anything below without a second thought. *Note that I haven't posted on this blog for ca. 6 weeks - this is the reason for that!* Furthermore, I've noticed that among the things I toss out, if there were any truly important items, they have a way of resurfacing later anyways.
+During a big stress spike, like the one I've been under for the past few weeks, I try to set the line somewhere around 3/4, and I'll then drop anything below without a second thought. *Note that I haven't posted on this blog for ca. 6 weeks - this is the reason for that!* Furthermore, I've noticed that among the things I toss out, if there were any truly important items, they have a way of resurfacing later anyways.

 ## Work Priorities

-In my current job as a delivery manager, I have a lot of responsibilities - off the top of my head:
+In my current role as a delivery manager, I have a lot of responsibilities - off the top of my head:

 - To my team members
     - e.g shielding, nurturing, prioritizing, unblocking